Shortest Route Planners for Delivery Businesses: Top Apps

 Capterra rating: 4.8 ★ (100+ reviews)

-Circuit started as a multi-stop route planner for drivers, and more recently branched out to include route planning software for teams.
-They’re still very popular with individual drivers, which can make it easier to introduce the app to larger teams.
+Spoke started as a multi-stop route planner for drivers (Spoke Route Planner), and later branched out to include route planning software for teams (Spoke Dispatch).
+They're very popular with individual delivery drivers, which can make it easier to introduce the app to larger teams.
 They also have excellent ease of use.
-Their route optimization is sometimes lackluster, however, and it’s difficult for dispatchers to add stops or reorder routes once they’ve been planned.
+Their route optimization is sometimes lackluster, however, and it's difficult for dispatchers to add stops or reorder routes once they've been planned.

 Pricing